masao/ttl2html/README.md

   - http://schema.org/name
   - http://www.w3.org/2004/02/skos/core#prefLabel
 * ``top_class``: Specified URI is the class of the records listed in the top page.
 By default, this tool does not generate the top page.
+* ``top_additional_property``: For each set of resources expanded by ``top_class`` setting, specify a list of additional sub-hierarchies to be expanded.
+The properties that make up the sub-hierarchy are specified as a list.
 * ``template_dir``: Local template directory to find a template file.
 Default template files are available at [here](https://github.com/masao/ttl2html/tree/master/templates).
 To overwrite the contents of the original template, copy the original file to the directory specified here and rewrite it.
 * ``locale``: Locale name for the output messages.
 Default: ``en`` (e.g. ``ja``, ``en``)
 * ``about_file``: Specified filename is used for documenting schemas of the dataset.
 It requires SHACL documentation within the dataset.
 By default, the filename `about.html` is used.